About Society of Saint Vincent de Paul

 - Help to refugees and immigrants

 - Twinning with conferences from another country

 - International and national emergency relief (natural disasters and humanitarian catastrophes).

-The Society has presence in all provinces and the N.W.
-Territories and the Nunavut in Canada.
+The Society is present in all provinces and territories in Canada.
 Vincentians can be found in parishes, schools, colleges, universities and workplaces.
 Our volunteers are called to alleviate suffering and its causes, serving everyone regardless of race, creed, gender, opinion or age.
 Vincentians understand that poverty does not necessarily involve being in need of material goods.
 The Society’s main service throughout the world is home visits to people who are in need.
 Category of work: Charity, home visit, personalized contact, store outlets (social financing), food banks, soup kitchens, shelters, drop-in centres.

 How your gift will be used

 There are two key avenues for the use of your gift: i) direct assistance to persons in need in the local community via food hampers or grocery store coupons, or material assistance such as clothes, accessories, furniture, etc.; ii) assisting in infrastructure for food banks, soup kitchens, store outlets (social enterprise), shelters or drop-in centres.